Insomniak313/vicecity/README.md

 | `lang` | `en`, `ru` | Game language |
 | `cheats` | `1` | Enable cheat menu (F3) |

+## PHP (NO INSTALL)
+If you want to run the game from a hosted environment with `PHP 8.0` or above, just copy the contents of this repo to your desired hosting
+By default the `index.php` and `.htaccess` will get the job done.

 **Examples:**
 - `http://localhost:8000/?lang=ru` — Russian version
 - `http://localhost:8000/?lang=en&cheats=1` — English + cheats